Back

 • in systemic lupus erythematosus (SLE) and mixed connective tissue disease - increased risk of aseptic meningitis (see section 4.8).

-Particularly careful follow-up by a doctor is required in the following cases:
+Particularly careful monitoring by a doctor is required in the following cases:

-• with impaired renal function (as acute deterioration of renal function may occur in patients with pre-existing renal disease);
+• in case of impaired renal function (as acute deterioration of renal function may occur in patients with pre-existing renal disease);

 • in liver dysfunction;